 Why do true philosophers lose their fear of death?

-In continuing the argument for immortality, Socrates argues that all generation proceeds from opposite to opposites.
-Platonic opposites (pleasure/pain, equal/unequal, great/small) are complete unto themselves in their very opposition.
+In building the case for immortality, Socrates argues that all generation proceeds from opposite to opposite.
+Platonic opposites (holy/unholy, just/unjust, equal/unequal, greater/smaller) are complete unto themselves in their very opposition.

 Can you think of some other Platonic opposites?
 In what sense are they boundless?

-The final winning argument for immortality may not win you, but attention is drawn towards the vision of reality known down through millennia as ‘Platonism’.
+The final winning argument for immortality may not win you, but what is this vision of reality that will come to be known as Platonic?